roryhr/website/content/pages/home.md

 URL:
 save_as: index.html

-Thanks for stopping by my website.
+Thanks for stopping by my corner of the internet.
 Here you'll find information about me, stuff I've done, and stuff I've written.
 Enjoy!